 Purple leaf sand cherry should be grown in full to part sun.
 If it receives too much shade, the leaves will change to a bronze-green color.

 Foliage, Flowers, and Fruit

 The oval leaves are a reddish-purple color and grow up to 2 inches long.
 In fall, they will turn a bronze-green.
 The flowers are pink or white and appear in April.
 This is about the same time that the foliage gets really colorful.
 In July, you will see a few 3/4-inch purplish-black drupes (fruit).

 Landscape Design Tips

 Use Prunus x cistena as a specimen to provide splashes of purple in the garden.
-You can also have fun shaping it and, with careful pruning, it can be used to create a fantastic semi-formal hedge.
+You can also have fun shaping it.
+With careful pruning, it can even be used to create a fantastic semi-formal hedge.

 Purple leaf sand cherry is very susceptible to pests and diseases, though it is a good choice for drought-resistant gardens.
 On average, you can plan on a lifespan of approximately 10 to 15 years.
 The small fruits will attract a great variety of birds, making it an excellent plant for bird watchers.

 Purple leaf sand cherry can grow in a wide variety of soils and conditions.
 It does prefer a well-drained soil but is usually good about adapting to other types.

 The stems will be red-brown to dark gray and tend to ooze sap.
-This is particularly noticeable if it develops fissures or cankers.
+This is particularly noticeable if the plant develops fissures or cankers.
 Also, keep an eye on the roots because they are close to the surface.
 If they are damaged, the shrub will be forced to send up suckers.

-Propagation of the purple leaf sand cherry is relatively easy with stem cuttings.
+Propagation of the purple leaf sand cherry is relatively easy using stem cuttings.